 Arabic language is considered one of the major languages in the world.
 Our translation office provides professional Arabic to English translation in Malaysia It is the fifth most spoken language in the world with about 350 million people in the world considering it a native language.
 Many consider it a second language as well.
 Furthermore, it is spoken in many countries spanning many continents and regions.
 These range from all the countries in the Arab league as well as ones in the surrounding area, albeit perhaps only by minority populations in the latter group.
 It is also spoken in parts of Asia, Africa, Europe, and North and South America, where there are large populations of Arab speakers, especially due to the spread of religion.
 It acts as a lingua franca in the Arab world as well as the liturgical language of Islam.
-Our skillful Arabic translators in Malaysia are based in Kula Lumpur as well as in Egypt and Dubai and have years of experience of translating English to Arabic translation and providing Arabic to English translation in Malaysia.
+Our skillful Arabic translation is created from our base in Kula Lumpur as well as by our teams in Egypt and Dubai.
+We have years of experience of translating English to Arabic translation and providing Arabic to English translation.

 We make it fast and easy to get your content professionally translated